mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

     5: doris day, with distance of 0.81859043384:

 These are great, too.
-At least for Tony Bennett, the binary data representation recommendations look just as good or better.
+At least for Tony Bennett, the binary data representation recommendations look just as good if not better.
 Someone who likes Tony Bennett might also like Nat King Cole or Frank Sinatra.
 The distances are higher, but that's due to squashing the data by using the sign function.

 Again, it's not obvious which method is better.
 Since ultimately it's the users's future actions that indicate which recommender system is better, it's a perfect candidate for A/B Testing.
 For now, I'll stick with the binary data representation model.

-### Recommending Artists with Fuzzy Matching
+### Recommending Artists on Command with Fuzzy Matching

 Previously we picked query artists at random.
 But really, we want to make recommendations for a specific artist on command.
 Since some artists's names are ambiguous or commonly mispelled, we'll include fuzzy matching part in the process so we don't need exact name matches.